AleksMarinova/salt-hackday/README.md

 # salt-hackday
 This project is the result of seven hours of coding during a mini hackaton I had during my time at School of applied technology.
-It searches project Gutenberg and allows users to download classic books.
+It searches project Gutenberg and allows users to download classic books in epub format. built with React, Node, and Express.

 [Check it out](https://gutsearch.herokuapp.com/).